-During Quarter 1 to Quarter 4 of the 2024/25 financial year, 8 (eight) court judgments were awarded in matters involving the Department.
-It is worth noting that, out of the 8 (Eight) judgments that were awarded during 2024/25, 7 (seven) were in favour of the dtic and 1 (one) was against the dtic.
+During Quarter 1 to Quarter 4 of the 2024/25 Financial year, 8 (Eight) court judgments were awarded in matters involving the Department.
+It is worth noting that, out of the 8 (Eight) judgments that were awarded during 2024/25, Quarter 1 to Quarter 4, 7 (Seven) were in favour of the dtic and 1 (one) was against the dtic.
 We opposed the adverse judgment.
-The rulings are fully set out below as follows:
+They are fully set out below as follows: